ddsooxo/Sac-State-CSC/CSC133/CSC133-README.md

 - Semester long OOP Project divided up into three assignments: A1, A2, A3
 - Created UML diagrams, implemented event-driven systems and movable graphics, and applied OOP concepts to singlehandedly build a mobile game split into 3 deliverables.
 - Technologies used were Eclipse IDE and Java GUI functionalities with CodeNameOne API.
+- Some functionalities of A3 are not correctly working -- in progress.

 ## Screenshots of A2